Innovation and the State: Innovation policy, public sector innovation and sustainability

 As the second course, students can choose from a list of specific courses (all 6 ECTS and 162 hours) to either broaden their knowledge of global trends in governance – Implementing Governance in a Diverse Globalized World – or focus on specific topics of their interest – Big Data and Public Policy or Innovation and Case Studies of New Technologies.

 These courses – all thought in English – provide students with:

 The two specialization courses are held during the Spring term, i.e. between February and May.
 The sequence of courses and exact dates vary annually.
 All courses are scheduled for evening times starting from around 5 pm.

 Ralf-Martin Soe.
 2018.
 Smart Cities – From Silos to Cross-Border Approach.
 International Journal of E-Planning Research (IJEPR), 7 (2), 70−88.

 Some examples of thesis topics:

 Staff members who may act as thesis supervisors

-Research fellow Margit Kirs: Innovation and industrial policy; Technology governance; Business models in high-tech sectors (biotechnology).
+Research fellow Margit Kirs: Innovation and industrial policy; Technology governance; Business models in high-tech sectors (biotechnology, bioeconomy).